-Students are required to master the material in the prerequisite courses; pass the first-year core program; pass two of three parts of the qualifying examinations (end of first year); comply with the breadth requirement (second or third year); successfully complete the thesis proposal meeting (before end of third year) and pass the university oral examination (fourth year); and submit a dissertation (fourth year).
+Students are required to master the material in the prerequisite courses; pass the first-year core program; attempt all three parts of the qualifying examinations and show acceptable performance in at least two of them (end of first year); satisfy the breadth requirement (second/third year); successfully complete the thesis proposal meeting (by early spring of the third year); and present a draft of their dissertation and pass the university oral examination (fourth/fifth year).

 Qualifying examinations are part of most Ph.D. programs in the United States.
 At Stanford these exams are intended to test the student's level of knowledge when the first-year program, common to all students, has been completed.
-There are separate examinations in the three core subjects of statistical theory and methods, applied statistics, and probability theory, and are typically, but not always, taken during the summer between the student's first and second years.
-Students may take two or three of these examinations and are expected to show acceptable performance in two examinations.
-Letter grades are not given.
-After passing the qualifying exams, students will file for Ph.D. candidacy, a University milestone.
+There are separate examinations in the three core subjects of statistical theory and methods, applied statistics, and probability theory, which are typically taken during the summer at the end of the student's first year.
+Students are expected to show acceptable performance in two of the three examinations.
+After passing the qualifying exams, students file for Ph.D. candidacy, a University milestone.

-While nearly all students will pass the qualifying examinations, those who do not can arrange to have their financial support continued during the period when other plans are being made.
-With very few exceptions, all students will be able to complete requirements for the M.S. degree in Statistics in two years or less, whether or not they have passed the Ph.D. qualifying exams.
+While nearly all students pass the qualifying examinations, those who do not can arrange to have their financial support continued during the period when alternative plans are made.
+Usually students are able to complete the requirements for the M.S. degree in Statistics in two years or less, whether or not they have passed the Ph.D. qualifying exams.

 The thesis proposal meeting is intended to demonstrate students' depth in some areas of statistics, and to examine the general plan for their research.
-In the meeting, they will give a short presentation and discuss their ideas for completing a PhD thesis, with a committee consisting of their advisor and thesis committee (a total of four members).
-The meeting must be successfully completed before the end of their third year.
-If the student does not pass, the exam must be repeated.
+In the meeting the student gives a 60-minute presentation involving ideas developed to date and plans for completing a PhD dissertation, and for another 60 minutes answers questions posed by the committee. which consists of their advisor and two other members.
+The meeting must be successfully completed before the final study list deadline of spring of the third year.
+If a student does not pass, the exam must be repeated.
 Repeated failure can lead to a loss of financial support.

-The oral examination consists of a 40-minute presentation on the thesis topic, followed by a question period.
-The questions relate both to the student's presentation and also explore the student's familiarity with broader statistical topics related to the thesis research.
-The oral examination will normally be completed within the last few months of the student's PhD period.
-The examining committee usually consists of four faculty members from the Statistics Department and a fifth faculty member from outside the department.
+The oral examination consists of a public, approximately 60-minute, presentation on the thesis topic, followed by a 60 minute question and answer period attended only by members of the examining committee.
+The questions relate to the student's presentation and also explore the student's familiarity with broader statistical topics related to the thesis research.
+The oral examination is normally completed during the last few months of the student's Ph.D. period.
+The examining committee typically consists of four faculty members from the Statistics Department and a fifth faculty member from outside the department serving as the committee chair.
 Four out of five passing votes are required and no grades are given.
 Nearly all students can expect to pass this examination, although it is common for specific recommendations to be made regarding completion of the thesis.

 A reading committee must also read and approve the thesis.
-The reading committee will typically be the same as the thesis committee from the thesis proposal meeting.
+The reading committee will typically consist of the same members as the thesis proposal meeting committee.

 For further information on University oral examinations and committees, please see the Graduate Academic Policies and Procedures (GAP) Handbook section 4.7.

 The dissertation is the capstone of the Ph.D. degree.
 It is expected to be an original piece of work of publishable quality.
-The research advisor and two additional faculty members constitute the student's thesis committee.
+The research advisor and two additional faculty members constitute the student's dissertation reading committee.